10.2. Inheritance

 What do Booch, Rumbaugh, and Jacobson mean when they speak of "more-specific elements" and "more-general elements?"

 Inheritance as generalization.
 In the context of object orientation, generalization is a synonym for inheritance.
 We can illustrate this with a more concrete example based on a Car and a Sedan.
 Inheritance is often called an is-a or an is-a kind-of relationship (read from the subclass to the superclass).
 For example, "a Sedan is-a Car" or "a Sedan is-a kind-of Car."
 In this example, generalization suggests that all Sedans are Cars, but not all Cars are Sedans - some are Convertibles.
 Finally, it doesn't sound right (at least in English) to say, "a Sedan has-a Car."
-Listening to how the description of a relationship sounds can help us choose the best relationship and to build it in the correct direction.
+Listening to how the description of a relationship sounds can help us choose the best relationship and build it in the correct direction.

 Inheritance is alternately known as generalization because classes appearing at or near the top of an inheritance hierarchy represent general classes.
 At the same time, those at or near the bottom are more specialized.
 So, a Car is general - there are many different kinds of Cars.
 Alternatively, Sedans and Convertibles are more specialized kinds of Cars.
-There is no syntactic limit to the number of subclasses a superclass may have: an inheritance hierarchy can be arbitrarily wide and tall.
+There isn't a syntactic limit to the number of subclasses a superclass may have: an inheritance hierarchy can be arbitrarily wide and tall.

 The two inheritance diagrams are equivalent: the version on the left combines the arrowheads, which is useful when there are many subclasses, while the one on the right uses a separate arrowhead for each inheritance connector.